JamesIves/old-god-whispers-wow-addon/README.md

 # Old God Whispers World of Warcraft Addon 🦑
-Have you ever wanted to hear your lord and saviors maddening whispers on demand?
+Have you ever wanted to hear our lord and saviors maddening whispers on demand?
 Well now you can.
-This World of Warcraft addon will display a clickable button on your UI which will allow you to hear whispers from the old gods when clicked.
+This World of Warcraft addon will display a button on your UI which will allow you to hear whispers from the old gods.
+You can even enable random mode so you can get the authentic old god experience.

 ## Getting Started ✈️

-This addon can be installed by downloading this repository as a zip and placing the `OldGodWhispers` folder within your World of Warcraft addon folder.
+This addon can be installed by downloading or forking the repository and placing the `OldGodWhispers` folder within your World of Warcraft `AddOns` folder.
 The folder structure should look like the following.

 ```
 AddOns